worldbank/wb-reproducible-research-repository/ai-skills/reproducibility-skill/README.md

 ## What it does not do

+- It never reads confidential data.
+If your data is not cleared for the tool you are using (see Phase 0), it requires a code-only copy of the project and stops if it finds data files in it.
 - It never moves, renames, or deletes files without your explicit approval of the specific action.
 - It never invents access dates, dataset versions, exhibit numbers, or data-access pathways (NDA, IRB, owning institution) — it asks, and marks unpublished data as forthcoming rather than guessing.
 - It can only execute code where the runtime is available (typically R/Python in Claude Code or Cowork or Visual studio; not Stata or Matlab).
 For anything it can't run, Phase 4 instructs **you** to run the package on a clean setup and gives you the exact protocol and checklist to confirm every exhibit regenerates.